-Relational local legislators who have sponsored legislation that addresses sexual violence to talk about current public policy issues related to sexual violence.
+HOST A "BREAKFAST WITH" EVENT Invite local legislators who have sponsored legislation that addresses sexual violence to talk about current public policy issues related to sexual violence.
 You can invite local law enforcement agencies, attorneys, city and county officials, business leaders, and other stakeholders in pending or recently passed legislation.
 Use this event as a time to (re)introduce your agency to community leaders to foster ongoing relationships.
 Host the event yourself or ask a local restaurant to provide an organizational discount.

-A step toward prevention: Create a social marketing campaign aimed at changing social norms around sexual violence and invite legislators and community leaders to participate as spokespersons for the campaign.
+Prevention focus: Create a social marketing campaign aimed at changing social norms around sexual violence and invite legislators and community leaders to participate as spokespersons for the campaign.